Read chapters

 "Straighten your back, Cathy.
 Let people see your new necklace.
 Your father was very generous in giving you the funds to buy it."

 As her mother chattered away, Catherine's thoughts drifted to the theatre, the one place where she could escape her mother's expectations – if only for a few hours.
-The theatre was her sanctuary, where she could shed her societal role and be herself, even if it was just for a fleeting moment.
-She had long since learnt to smile, to nod, to don her role as one might a gown ill-suited to one's shape.
+The theatre was her sanctuary, where she might lay aside her part and be herself.
+She had long since learnt to smile, nod, and don her role as one might a gown ill-suited to one's shape, but sometimes, she wondered if she would ever be more than a pawn in her mother's social game.

 As they alighted from the carriage, the street echoed with a commotion of sounds, from the rhythmic clip-clop of horses' hooves on the cobblestones to the lively chatter of passersby.
 Many came just to watch the elegant theatregoers in their finest ensembles.
-Carriages of various sizes and designs jostled for space, their liveried footmen announcing the arrival of affluent occupants.
+Carriages of various sizes and designs jostled for space, their liveried footmen announcing with due ceremony the arrival of affluent occupants.

 Catherine admired the beautiful, elegant gowns worn by the ladies in attendance.
-Silk rustled like whispers, taffeta shimmered with each turn of a wrist.
-Perfume drifted through the air – light, floral, and clinging.
+Silk rustled like whispers; taffeta shimmered with each turn of a wrist.
+Perfume drifted through the air, light, floral, and clinging.

 To watch a play unfold was to step into another realm.
 The actors, the singers, the graceful dancers – all drew her in until the rest of the theatre itself faded from view.
 Her parents, the murmuring crowd, even the glittering chandeliers dissolved into the shadows of her mind.
 It was a rare and cherished escape, akin to the quiet delight of slipping away with a book into her favourite hidden nook.